|

 crimes, lures him to a house of assignation, and

-Doyle follow Morland to a meeting of the League and
+and Doyle follow Morland to a meeting of the

-bring an end to its activities.
-He traces the
+League and bring an end to its activities.
+He

-League's card to a scientific exhibit given by
+traces the League's card to a scientific exhibit

-Bell, sees a man he had previously seen at the opium
+it with Bell, sees a man he had previously seen at

 Throughout his investigations, Doyle